Life can only be understood by looking backward

 13:05 Preparing for individual consulting. {Ask for a few volunteers.}

-13:10: Individual consulting in online breakout room.
+13:10: Individual consulting in an online breakout room.

 13:25: Group recap of individual lessons learned.

-13:35: Group feedback on session.
+13:35: Group feedback on the session.
 Do we want to do this again?
 If so, when, and how can we improve it?

 13:55: Thanks and closing.